ob1lan/FindingsManager/README.md

 - From the above, get a trend graph of findings fixed on time vs overdue + how long it took to fix
 - Ensure Dashboard page responsiveness
 - Add a feature/action to share/send a finding to another user (summary in email), button on the finding details modal
-- Add a feature to securely attach files to findings (pictures, PDF, etc.)
+- Add a feature to securely attach files to findings (pictures, PDF, etc.) + limit +remove them as needed
 - Add a feature to toggle from pie chart to another chart type by clicking the card
 - Add a 'show more' button under the Last logins list on the profile page (display a table with all logins events)
 - Ensure the Admin - SMTP Setttings page is showing the same as the others Admin menu pages